How it's Made

-For more information about other considerations of soundboards I haven't covered here, see Carol Chang's discussion at Chinesezither.net.
+For more information about other considerations of soundboards see Carol Chang's discussion at Chinesezither.net.

-Inside of guzhengs there are often supporting braces that sit between the soundboard, sides, and backboard.
+Inside of guzheng there are often supporting braces that sit between the soundboard, sides, and backboard.
 They act like the sound posts found in violins, supporting the soundboard and passing vibrations throughout the instrument.
-Designs vary; guzhengs carved out of a single piece of paulownia might not have them at all.
-The common assembled guzhengs typically do.
+Designs vary; guzheng carved out of a single piece of Paulownia might not have them at all.
+The common assembled guzheng typically do.

-The frames of guzhengs are everything that's not the sound board or backboard.
-When an instrument maker advertises Sandalwood, Rosewood, or other exotic materials, they are talking about what the frames are made out of.
+The frames of guzheng are everything that's not the sound board or backboard.
+When an instrument maker advertises Sandalwood, Rosewood, or other exotic materials, they are refering tot he wood used in the frame.
 The choice of materials do contribute to the qualities of the sound the instrument produces, but not as much as the quality and wood choice of the soundboard.
 Head over to the Woods page to learn more about that.

 I have found the least information in English about the frame, so please, if you know more, send me a message through the form below and help me add this information!
 What I do know is that the frame provides the overall structure of the instrument, gives it strength, and contributes to the overall dimensions of the resonance cavity in its interior.